sidb27/Real-Time-ASL-Recognition-Using-Transfer-Learning-and-LLM-Based-Post-Processing/README.md

 The final webcam-adapted model was based on **ResNet18**.
 During fine-tuning:

-- pretrained weights from the earlier classification stage were loaded
+- Pretrained weights from the earlier classification stage were loaded
-- the final classifier head was replaced
+- The final classifier head was replaced
-- dropout was added before the final linear layer
+- Dropout was added before the final linear layer
-- the model was fine-tuned on the custom webcam dataset
+- The model was fine-tuned on the custom webcam dataset
-- early stopping was used to avoid unnecessary training
+- Early stopping was used to avoid unnecessary training

 This fine-tuning step was one of the most important improvements for real-time performance.